dark-pid/hyperdrive/docs/hyperdrive_database.md

 # Hyperdrive Database

-The configure_hyperdrive.py file plays a crucial role in configuring and initializing the database system.
+The configure_database.py file plays a crucial role in the initial configuration of the database system.

 ## How to run